vjpr/monaco-bold/README.md

 ## The Fonts

-I have created two fonts with different weights for the bold variant.
+I have created three fonts with different weights for the bold variant.
 You may be asking why I didn't use variants such as Semi-Bold or Extra-Bold.
 The reason for this is IntelliJ's (and I'm guessing other editors) syntax highlighting doesn't allow creating highlighting rules for font variants other than bold, italic.

 - MonacoB - bold (20% transform)
+- MonacoBSemi - bolder (30% transform)
-- MonacoB2 - bolder (40% transform)
+- MonacoB2 - boldest (40% transform)

 `Monaco.dfont` is the original font from OSX.